-Mike and Caroline welcome anyone who wishes to stay in this idyllically peaceful and rural location.
-Whether you wish to walk, cycle, fish, birdwatch, try a wild swim or just relax and enjoy the countryside and wildlife on the Brecon Beacons, there is something for everyone here.
+We are Mike and Caroline, and we welcome anyone who wishes to stay in this idyllically peaceful and rural location with lots of fresh air and fantastic views.
+Whether you wish to walk, cycle, fish, birdwatch, try a wild swim or just relax and enjoy the countryside and wildlife.
+In the Brecon Beacons, there is something for everyone.

 We have both been born and brought up in this part of the world and have been outdoor enthusiasts and nature lovers since our youth.
-Over the years we have walked and cycled over large parts of Wales, Scotland and England, and also in Ireland, France, Spain, Norway and Sweden.
-We can help you plan a route and will willingly give you local guidance and advice.
+We have lots of local knowledge & will willingly give you local guidance and advice.

 The B&B guest rooms are in renovated 18th Century stone barns in a secluded spot with fabulous open views of surrounding unspoilt countryside in every direction.
 This is a very tranquil and peaceful part of the world and we can provide guests with a true escape from the rigours of everyday life.

-Our three rooms are all individual, spacious, en-suite and furnished with antiques.
+Our three rooms are all individual, spacious, en-suite and elegantly furnished.
 Guests have their own access, allowing you to come & go as you like.
-We pride ourselves on our delicious breakfast using our own produce ( sausages, jams & preserves) and fresh local ingredients.
+We pride ourselves on our delicious breakfast using our own produce and fresh local ingredients.

 Beili Helyg (pronounced bee-lee helig) is an 18th century welsh longhouse at the head of beautiful Cwm Cadlan valley, a National Nature Reserve and SSSI in the central section of Brecon Beacons National Park.

 There are breathtaking views in every direction from the house over the moors and hills.
 On clear nights you can see the Milky Way as the light pollution is minimal.
 We are in the heart of the countryside on the very edge of the moor, but surprisingly accessible, and only 30 minutes from the M4.

 Garden & Woodland